mpatacchiola/neuroc/README.md

 ---------

 Neuroc permits to create different kind of network.
 Every object is a container where you can push other objects or data.
 The class network is a container of Layers, the class Layers is a container of Neurons and the class Dataset is a container of input/target values.

-With only a single line of code it is possible to create a fully connected multilayer perceptron:

-> Network<float> myNet(10, 5, 1);  //Feedforward network with: 10 input, 5 hidden, 1 output

-To create a Network with more than three layers:

-> Network<float> myNet({10, 5, 3, 2, 1});  //Feedforward network with: 10 input, 5 hidden, 3 hidden, 2 hidden, 1 output

-It is very easy to create a Dataset and push inside it some values:

-> Dataset myDataset; //Creating the XOR dataset
->
-> myDataset.PushBackInputAndTarget({0.0, 0.0}, {0.0});
->
-> myDataset.PushBackInputAndTarget({0.0, 1.0}, {1.0});
->
-> myDataset.PushBackInputAndTarget({1.0, 0.0}, {1.0});
->
-> myDataset.PushBackInputAndTarget({1.0, 1.0}, {0.0});

-You can save Networks, Layers, Datasets in an XML file using the class Parser:

-> Parser myParser;  //Definition of the Parser
->
-> myParser.InitialiseXML("/home/user/mynet.xml");  //It initialises the Parser, adding the prefix of the XML file
->
-> myParser.SaveNetwork(myNetwork);  //It saves the network in the XML
->
-> myParser.SaveNetwork(myDataset);  //It saves the dataset in the XML
->
-> myParser.FinaliseXML();  //It finalises and close the file
+Some examples are present in the folder *neuroc/examples*.

 Documentation
 -------------

-The documentation is produced with Doxygen and the HTML output can be found inside the folder /html.
+The documentation is produced with Doxygen and the HTML output can be found inside the folder *neuroc/doc/html*.
 An explenation of the logic behind the architecture can be found in this specific [readme](ARCHITECTURE.md).

 License
 -------

-*neuroc - c++11 Artificial Neural Networks library*

-*Copyright (C) 2015  Massimiliano Patacchiola*
+Neuroc - C++ Artificial Neural Networks library Copyright (C) 2015  Massimiliano Patacchiola

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.